JalexDooo/SCALPEL/README.md

 We observed that structural dynamics across cell types can cause the same gRNA to exhibit divergent knockdown efficiency.
 RBPs, by stabilizing single-stranded regions, positively modulate gRNA function.
 Leveraging these insights and ∼290,000 published RfxCas13d screen data, we developed **SCALPEL**, a deep learning model that integrates:

-- RNA sequence
+- Target and gRNA sequence
 - In vivo icSHAPE data
 - RBP binding profiles
-- Cell-type identity

 SCALPEL significantly outperforms existing models and, more importantly, enables **cell type-specific prediction** of gRNA activity.
 Validation screens across diverse cell types further confirm the biological relevance of structural context in gRNA efficacy, paving the way for **precision RNA-targeting therapeutics**.